 The easiest way to get your Nectar OpenStack Password is to have the NeCTAR Dashboard generate it for you.
 You can follow the instructions below to obtain yours.
 But you should take note of the following important remarks.

 You cannot view your existing password.
 It will only be shown to you when you first generate it.
 It is up to you to remember or manage your password well.

 Resetting your password generates a new password for you to use and manage.
 Any API applications or CLI scripts or service provider accounts you may have created in the past, that are set up with the old password will be denied API/CLI/service access until you configure them to use your new password.

 If you are already using your password for one service (say CLI access), then you don’t need to generate a new password for another service (say API access).
 Just use the password you already have.

 NOTE You can also change your Nectar OpenStack password using the CLI or API, which allows you to choose your own password.
 This is beyond the scope of this article.
 There are some OpenStack documentation references below.

 Your password will apply to any project that you’re a member of.
 If you are a member of multiple projects, then you will need to configure your CLI/API/Service account separately to use your intended project allocation using settings like Project ID or Project Name.

-To obtain or reset-and-obtain your NeCTAR OpenStack password using the NeCTAR Dashboard:
+To obtain or reset-and-obtain your Nectar OpenStack password using the Nectar Dashboard, view this tutorial here.